tenbonks/gravBALL/README.md

 It is aimed for the casual gamer, who like *physic based reaction games*, such as the classic Helicopter game, well...
 This is like that, but with a twist.

-The website consists of the title, the game (with a mute button above), a information box displaying controls, and a footer. the website is essentially a landing page meaning there is no serious navigation through the site, other than getting straight to the game, the only navigation the user will need to take is scroll up or down.
+The website consists of the title, the game (with a mute button above), a information box displaying controls, and a footer.
+The website is essentially a landing page meaning there is no serious navigation through the site, other than getting straight to the game, the only navigation the user will need to take is scroll up or down.

 If the user is on a screen size too small, the canvas and controls info will be hidden, and a message will display the appropriate info to them, and to prompt the user to view in landscape.

-I gave the user the option to contact me with the suggestion wanting to report a bug, or contact me for potential collaboration, this is in the footer, and if they wish to proceed, they are prompted to click "Contact Me" button, on doing this a modal will appear at the forefront of the DOM. with the fields required layed out in a clean and appealing fashion.
+I gave the user the option to contact me with the suggestion wanting to report a bug, or contact me for potential collaboration, this is in the footer, and if they wish to proceed, they are prompted to click "Contact Me" button, on doing this a modal will appear at the forefront of the DOM.
+With the fields required layed out in a clean and appealing fashion.

 As a Gamer, I want to play this game, so I can get a high score.